 Powder eye shadow comes in many more color options than cream.
 It typically requires a base/primer of some kind to really aid in longevity of wear.
 Powder eye shadow is a little bit more forgiving, as far as blending goes, versus cream eyeshadow.
 Powder eye shadow will be easier to contour with and do precision color placement.

-So, both have their upsides.
-I like using a combination of both, or alternating between the two.
+So, in short, both have their upsides, and I like using a combination of cream and powder, or just alternating between the two.